YoussefMohamed-joe/YoussefMohamed-joe/README.md

 ---

-## Current Role
+## Current Roles

+- **Pipeline Technical Director – Rank Studios** *(Jan 2026 – Present)*
+  Maintaining and developing the entire studio production pipeline using the AYON pipeline management system, integrating multiple DCCs (Maya, Nuke, Houdini, DaVinci Resolve), managing render farm workflows, and building custom tools and automation scripts to streamline artist workflows across Windows and Mac.

-**Pipeline Technical Director** at **Rank Studios**
+- **Pipeline Technical Director – Vogue Studios** *(Aug 2025 – Jan 2026)*

-Leading the design and implementation of studio pipelines from concept to production, focusing on reliability, artist UX, and maintainability.
-Building internal pipeline management tools, React dashboards, and production automation systems.
+  Leading the design and implementation of the studio pipeline from concept to production, focusing on reliability, artist UX, and maintainability.
+Building internal Prism-style pipeline management and launcher tools, React + TypeScript dashboards for analytics and project overviews, and automation systems for publishing, tracking, and render management.

 ---